FREE companion story to The Guardian's Playlist

 Michael doesn't know he's got a demon on his tail.
-He doesn't know he has four days left to live.
-He only knows there are seven cigarettes left in his pack, and he’s quitting after he smokes the last.
-He holds on to that.
-It’s one small thing in his screwed up life that makes sense—that he can control.
-AFTER you read The Guardian's playlist, read SEVEN CIGARETTES, the seven chapter companion story and hear for the first time, from Michael’s perspective, how he spent his last four days alive, how he finally found something to live for, and how he almost survived...almost.
-(SPOILER ALERT -Includes some TGP spoilers - Ends in a CLIFFHANGER) NOT AVAILABLE ANYWHERE ELSE!Get your FREE DOWNLOAD HALLOWEEN 2018
+He doesn't know he has 4 days left to live.
+He only knows he has 7 cigarettes left in his pack, and he’s quitting after he smokes the last.
+In SEVEN CIGARETTES, Michael's ready to tell you how he spent his last days alive, how he finally found something to live for, and how he almost survived...almost. ***SPOILER ALERT - Includes some TGP spoilers - Ends in CLIFFHANGER - The Guardian's Playlist, told from Cate's perspective, picks up where 7 Cigarettes leaves off. *** NOT AVAILABLE ANYWHERE ELSE!GET MY FREE BOOK NOW!

 I DUMP THE REMAINING cigarettes out of the pack onto the damp wood of the picnic table and line them up, side by side.